BPJandree/AutoGLM/README.md

 	library(devtools)
 	install_github("BPJandree/AutoGLM")

+# Release Note for v.1.0.1.b
-v.1.0.1b contains a quick fix in the write weightsfile function used for geoDMS users.
-Fix is untested but updating to 1.0.1b will not have any effect on other routines.
+Edited exportsweightsfile to aligh with geoDMS format.
+Updating to 1.0.1b will not have any effect on other routines.

 # Release Note for v.1.0.1.